Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-15</b>.
 Parametric coordinate system and interpolation functions for a hexagonal prism.</figcaption>
 </figure>

-**Quadratic Edge.** **Figure 8-16** shows the parametric coordinate system and interpolation functions for a quadratic edge cell type.
+**Quadratic Edge.** {ref}`Figure 8-16 <Figure-8-16>` shows the parametric coordinate system and interpolation functions for a quadratic edge cell type.
 The quadratic edge is described using the single parametric coordinate $r$.

 {#Figure-8-16 .figure-target}
 &nbsp;